 Asset owner working group

-In 2013, the PRI will run several forums for asset owners to discuss several cross-cutting issues arising in such investments, such as the compatibility of E&S themed investments with investors’ fiduciary duty and measuring and reporting on social and environmental performance of investments.
+PRI is running a number of activities for asset owners focused on cross-cutting issues arising in E&S themed investments, such as the compatibility of E&S themed investments with investors’ fiduciary duty and measuring and reporting on social and environmental performance of investments.
 For more information or to join the working group, please click here.

 Resources listed may require PRI signatory extranet access.

-These case studies demonstrate how E&S themed investing can form a valuable part of an institutional investors’ approach to responsible investment.
+These case studies, published in October 2013, demonstrate how E&S themed investing can form a valuable part of an institutional investors’ approach to responsible investment.
 Each focuses on a particularly distinctive aspect of the investors’ process or the investments chosen as set out below.

 - Environment Agency Pension Fund This case study describes how clear and stringent ESG requirements were embedded into the tendering and appointment processes for a recent mandate in environmentally themed funds in property, sustainable infrastructure, forestry/timberland and agriculture/farmland.